Virtual Covers of Links

-These diverse applications suggest that it is desirable to extend virtual covers from \emph{some} links to \emph{some more} links.
+It is thus desirable to extend virtual covers from \emph{some} links to \emph{some more} links.
 In \cite{cm_fiber}, two component links of the form $J \sqcup K$ with $J$ fibered and $\text{lk}(J,K)=0$ were considered.
 This generalizes easily to $m+1$ component links $J \sqcup K$ with $J$ a fibered $m$ component link and $K$ ``close to'' a fiber of $J$ (see Section \ref{sec_ssf}).
 Section \ref{sec_virt_fib} considers the case that $J$ is not necessarily fibered but that $\mathbb{S}^3 \backslash J$ has a finite-index cover by $\mathbb{S}^3\backslash \tilde{J}$, where $\tilde{J}$ is a fibered link.
-Such links $J$ are examples of \emph{virtually fibered links}, a class of links that conjecturally contains all hyperbolic links \cite{walsh}.
+Such links $J$ are examples of \emph{virtually fibered links}, a class of links that conjecturally contains all hyperbolic links (see Walsh \cite{walsh}).